-Join Scott Hirsch for an in-depth discussion in this video Using this course with Pro Tools 10, part of Audio for Film and Video with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Using this course with Pro Tools 10, part of Pro Tools: Audio for Film and Video.

 This course was originally recorded using Pro Tools 9, but we've ported the exercise files to Pro Tools 10 and have made sure the course is still consistent with both versions 9 and 10 of Pro Tools.
 In the Working with Audio for Video chapter of this course, I made two movies that cover new features of Pro Tools 10 that I find to be particularly suited for audio for video post-production.
 Before we get to that though, I'll just walk you through a few of the most striking differences in Pro Tools 10 from the previous version, Pro Tools 9 or Pro Tools 8.
 Session files now have a different suffix.
 Even though the icon is still the same, it's called .ptx, as we can see here, which is different from the previous PTF and PTS versions you're used to seeing.